 Conclusion

+(Editorial’s note: This section should be reviewed in light with the updated rain attenuation model under Recommendation ITU-R P.618-9.)

 This Report presents the relation between pfd values and the service availability values for various channel codings.

-In order to overcome the large rain attenuation of 11.1 Db or 6.1 Db, which corresponds to the service availability of 99.9 or 99.7% in a year, the peak pfd ranges between −97.2Db(W/(m2 · MHz)) and −116.0 Db(W/(m2 · MHz)).
-It was also shown that by employing a locally-variable e.i.r.p. system, the transmitting RF power can be reduced by 7 Db or 4 Db compared to the uniform beam system.
+In order to overcome the large rain attenuation of 10.8 dB or 6.0 dB in Osaka, which corresponds to the service availability of 99.9 or 99.7% in a year, the peak pfd ranges between −98.3 dB(W/(m2 · 1 MHz)) and −116.9 dB(W/(m2 · 1 MHz)).For area not subject to large rain attenuation, the same service availability could be reached with at least 3 dB reductions of the pfd values.

+It was also shown for the system described in section 3.4 on Annex 2 of this Report, that by employing a locally-variable e.i.r.p. system, the transmitting RF power can be reduced by 7 dB or 4 dB compared to the uniform beam system.
 For the locally-variable e.i.r.p. system, the minimum pfd values should be taken into account in the sharing study.

 Appendix to § 3 of Annex 2

-[No change to the end]

 Examples of BSS parameters utilizing a locally-variable e.i.r.p. system

 Examples of BSS parameters utilizing a locally-variable e.i.r.p. are given in this Appendix for various parameters.